roastedpork/ES_CW1/README.md

 ## Prequisites for the coursework

 ### OS for Shell Terminal

-Install [Bash on Windows](http://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/), or dual-boot a Linux VM for this coursework.
+~~Install [Bash on Windows](http://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/), or dual-boot a Linux VM for this coursework.~~

+So apparently there is an issue with Bash on Windows with regards to connecting to its serial ports.
+Follow the instructions [here](https://learn.adafruit.com/adafruit-feather-huzzah-esp8266/overview) for windows machines.

 ### How to use Git
 You need to setup an RSA key to be able to SSH into the git repository.